The dominoes are beginning to fall.

 Maria offered a beaming smile from where she sat on his desk, and by her demeanor Werner could tell that she’d only picked up about half of the conversation.

-“I did pay attention, my dear Werner,” she sang.
+“I did pay attention, my dear Werner,” Maria sang.
 She placed a hand on her chest.
 “I will be discrete, my dears, in order to protect my favorite things, yes?”
 And leaving that odd statement hanging in the air, she blinked out of existence.

 Maria’s departure marked the slow filtering out of the others.
 They did have personal matters to attend to after all, and Werner was not surprised to see them filter out quickly.
 However, Olive remained before him, loitering by his bedside.